Manojlovic1998/theme-preset-handler/README.md

 # @nemanja/theme-preset-handler

-Use presets for your startpage.
+Programmatically generate presets for your pages.